tapis-project/tms_keycmd/README.md

 mkdir -p /etc/ssh/tms_keycmd
 cd /etc/ssh/tms_keycmd
 tar -xvf /tmp/tmz_keycmd.tgz
-chown -R /etc/ssh/tms_keycmd nobody
+chown tms:tms log4s.yml tms_keycmd.toml
+chmod go-r log4rs.yml tms_keycmd.toml
 ```

 Then be sure to configure *tms_keycmd* and *SSHD* using the instructions below.
-Note that ownership is changed to the user *nobody* because *SSHD* is typically configured to run as this user.
+Note that ownership is changed to the user *tms* because we will configure *SSHD* to run as this user.
 The *tms_keycmd* program must have its configuration files owned by the user running the program.
-If *SSHD* is configured to run as a user other than *nobody* then you must update ownership to that user.
+If *SSHD* is configured to run as a user other than *tms* then you must update ownership to that user.

 ## Configuration of tms_keycmd